View Important Safety Information

 Patients who became asymptomatic* with Sucraid® in clinical trials.1

-*Patients who took Sucraid® with each meal were considered asymptomatic if they reported no GI symptoms for at least 7 of the 10 study days.
+*Study patients, who were diagnosed with CSID and took Sucraid® with each meal, were considered asymptomatic if they reported no GI symptoms for 7 of the 10 study days (N=26).

 1 Treem WR, McAdams L, Standford L, Kastoff G, Justinich C, Hyams J. Sacrosidase Therapy for Congenital Sucrase-Isomaltase Deficiency.
 J Pediatr Gastroenterol Nutr.
 1999;28(2):137-42. doi:10.1097/00005176-199902000-00008